Youth Leadership & Gun Violence Prevention

-Best-selling Author of "The Path of Least Resistance" and Consultant
+Consultant and Best-selling Author of "The Path of Least Resistance"

 For over thirty years, Robert Fritz has been developing the field of structural dynamics through his work, first in the area of the creative process, and then in the area of organizational, business, and management issues.
 He is the founder of Robert Fritz, Inc., and, along with Peter Senge and Charlie Kiefer, Innovation Associates.